 Thanks to a number of employers, working Americans now have ways to alleviate the average student’s financial woe to the collective tune of $1.5 trillion dollars in student loans.

-It’s no secret how college is no easy task, especially if you’re being employed while at it.
+It’s not a secret how college is “no easy task”, especially if you’re employed at the same time.
 A day in the life of a hard-earning college student (and working one at that) packs up knowledge, socials, tasks, extracurriculars, more tasks, and the burden of worrying about how to reduce the college loan.

 Today, large telecommunications, electronic commerce, and fast food corporations have created assistance programs that generously subsidize college tuition for part-time and full-time employees seeking to attend college and earn a degree or two.

 Fortunately for their employees, they picked the right business leaders and won’t have to be part of some 40% that drop out of university before completing a degree.
 Who are these generous industry leaders who commit to helping pay for the load (and groans) to get you to the top of the educational ladder?

 With a net worth of $141.9 billion, founder Jeff Bezos recently landed the spot as the wealthiest man in the world in 2018.
 That’s because Amazon is now hailed as the highest revenue-earning online retailer.
 That said, the enterprising owner has no problems funding at least $12,000 in courses of up to four years with associate degrees and certificates in computer design, aircraft mechanics, medical lab technologies, machine tool technologies, and nursing disciplines.

 Jeff Bezos himself wrote, “I believe high standards are teachable.
 In fact, people are pretty good at learning high standards simply through exposure.”
 More than 6,000 employees in over 10 countries are already taking part in Amazon’s Career Choice Program.
 The company pays up to 95% of tuition and the lucky student only 5% of the total amount.
 How’s that for extra benefits?